Driving licence info

 Theory

-• 6 or 12 double lessons (basic material)
+• 6 or 12 double lessons of core material

 • Theory exam

-The number of practice lessons is very individual and depends on aptitude, prior experience and concentration.
+The number of practice lessons is individual and depends on your progress, prior experience and concentration.
+We plan transparently – and tell you honestly where you stand.

 • Practice lessons as needed